-As co-permittees, the SWPPP is signed and certified by both the Contractor and by DOT&PF.
+As co-permittees, the SWPPP is signed and dated by both the Contractor and by DOT&PF.
 DOT&PF requires the use of its forms, instead of those provided as examples in the DEC template.
-The Contractor must complete the SWPPP Contractor Certification (Form 25D-111) once DOT&PF approves the SWPPP and attach it in Section 15.4.
-Either the Contractor's corporate officer or their duly authorized representative can certify the SWPPP.
-If a duly authorized representative certifies, the Delegation of Signature Authority form must be included in Appendix E. All SWPPP forms are located at http://www.dot.state.ak.us/stwddes/desconst/pop_constforms.shtml.
+The Contractor must complete the SWPPP Contractor Certification (Form 25D-111) once DOT&PF approves the SWPPP and attach it in Appendix E. Either the Contractor's corporate officer or their duly authorized representative can certify the SWPPP.
+If a duly authorized representative certifies, the Delegation of Signature Authority form must be included in Appendix E. All SWPPP forms are located at http://dot.alaska.gov/stwddes/dcsconst/index.shtml .shtml.

-Upon approval, DOT&PF will provide the Contractor with signed DOT&PF forms for the DOT&PF SWPPP Certification (Form 25D-109) and DOT&PF Delegation of Authority (Form 25D-107) for inclusion in the SWPPP.
+After SWPPP approval, DOT&PF will provide the Contractor with signed DOT&PF forms for the DOT&PF SWPPP Certification (Form 25D-109) and DOT&PF Delegation of Authority (Form 25D-107) for inclusion in the SWPPP.